Back to blog

 "High total orders = high Winning Score."

 No. Total orders are one input into Demand Strength, and Demand Strength is 30% of the total score.
-A product with 100,000 lifetime orders but Declining trend, extreme saturation, compressed margins, and a poor supplier quality profile can score below 40.
+A product with 100,000 lifetime orders but declining demand, extreme saturation, compressed margins, and a poor supplier quality profile can score below 40.
 The number on the listing page means nothing without context.

 How to Use Winning Score Alongside Other Signals